Ubidots Developer Guides

 Here's a quick summary of the available elements, but you can click the links and read more details:

-• defaultShow: determines if the dropdown is open or close when loading the app.
+• defaultShow: determines whether the dropdown is open or closed when loading the app.

 • path: where the menulink redirects to upon clicking.